artogahr/lockne/thesis/chapters/03-literature-review.typ

 // TODO: Add a new section here before "State of the Art"
-// === Process-to-Socket Mapping: The Core Challenge (TARGET: 2-3 pages)
+// === Process-to-Socket Mapping: The Core Challenge (TARGET: 2-3 pages) == Process-to-Socket Mapping: The Core Challenge
+The single most important mechanism behind how Lockne works is the ability to distinguish which networks packets are coming from which processes.
+Without this, it's impossible to implement the core idea of Lockne: _Per Application_ VPN Routing.

+Unfortunately, it's not as easy as just checking each packet in the network chain, as none of the layers of the TCP/IP stack cares about the process identifiers, nor writes them anywhere.
+Doing so would be wasteful and irrelevant in a vast majority of networking usecases.
+Therefore, we need to talk to the Linux kernel itself to be able to determine the "owners" of packets.
+It's still not possible to directly pin a packet to a process, however, it's possible to link a process to the network socket that sends / receives it, and it's possible to ask the kernel what process owns each socket.

+=== How networking works in Linux

 // This is THE technical challenge that makes your thesis unique.
 Write about:
 // 1.
 How Linux kernel tracks socket ownership (task_struct, socket inode numbers)
 // 2.
 Why you can't just "ask" which process owns a packet at TC egress hook